 Over the summer and fall of 1881, the Vizina, Mountain Maid, and Gilded Age filed suits against squatters who had not negotiated with them for their lots, even if those people had purchased deeds from TTC.

 There is evidence that the "cowboys" were terrorizing Tombstone citizens at the behest of TTC.
-In 1880 Marshal Fred White was gunned down after enforcing land ownership laws that favored the squatters over TTC.
-During the summer of 1881, Marshal Ben Sippy took a "leave of absence" after several run-ins with TTC enforcers and was last seen on a train traveling through New Mexico.
+In October 1880, Marshal Fred White was gunned down after enforcing land ownership laws that favored the squatters over TTC.
+Wells Fargo's undercover agent Fred Dodge, who was present in Tombstone at the time, later reflected on the murder: "Who had the motive?
+Clark and Gray!"
+During the summer of 1881, Marshal Ben Sippy took a "leave of absence" after protecting citizens from the Townsite Company's aggressions, and was last seen on a train traveling through New Mexico.
 Some historians believe that his bones are somewhere at the bottom of an abandoned mine shaft.
 In December 1881, there was an attempt on the life of Mayor John Clum, Judge Wells Spicer received a threatening letter, and Marshal Virgil Earp was shot and maimed.
+All three men had been active opponents of the Townsite Company.
 As a result of uncertain land ownership, people were hesitant to improve their property.
 For example, in 1882, a city health official noted a large amount of stagnant water, but people were unwilling to pay for a sewer system since they had no clear deed to their property.

-Most of the principals in this story (the TTC partners, mayors, mine owners) left town in the 1890s and early 1900s, so most lawsuits became moot and disappeared.
-In the early 1900s, the mines were closing, leading to a decline in the Tombstone population.
-Since many working-class people left town, the question of land ownership became unimportant.
-However, the legacy of this land fraud persisted for nearly 70 years.
-In 1946 the Arizona legislature attempted to resolve the ownership of Tombstone property.
-They passed a law that specified that "…anyone in actual or constructive possession and who had paid taxes on a parcel for five years might apply for a mayor's deed."
-Perhaps this is a fitting end to a terrible chapter in the city's history.
+Most of the remaining principals left town in the 1890s and early 1900s, and most lawsuits became moot.
+As the mines closed and the population declined, the question of land ownership became less pressing.
+But the legacy of the fraud persisted for nearly 70 years.
+In 1946 the Arizona legislature passed a law specifying that anyone in actual possession of a parcel who had paid taxes on it for five years might apply for a mayor's deed.
+Perhaps that is a fitting end to a terrible chapter in the city's history.